SamSoucy/Sprint-Challenge-React-Wars/Answers.md

 Ans.
 To think in react, means to break down and think about the UI in parts       or components.
 Then using that breakdown, props and state to build your      App.

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+3. Briefly describe some of the differences between a Class/Stateful            component and a Functional/Presentational component.

+Ans.
+Class/Stateful components is a JavaScript class.
+It extends                  React.Components and has only has one required method whitch is render.
+With Class/Stateful components you get internal state, performance           increases,and lifecycle hooks.
+A functional component is a javaScript        function that accepts props as it argument and returns JSX.
+They are         much simpler then Class/Stateful components.

 1. Describe state.